narrative-environments/CourseCompendium/World-Forming.md

 **World-building in transmedia practices**

 In the context of transmedia practices, Jenkins (2016) notes, the concept of world-building emerged from fantasy and science fiction.
 Nevertheless, it has also been applied to fictions of a documentary or historical character.
 Thus, fictional texts imagine and design new worlds; documentaries investigate and map existing worlds.
-From the point of view of the design of narrative environments, both forms exist in a critical relation to existing worlds, drawing attention to specific features of the constitution of thise worlds.
+From the point of view of the design of narrative environments, both forms exist in a critical relation to existing worlds, drawing attention to specific features of the constitution of thise worlds, and by exploring multiple points of view or competing realities.

 As Jenkins explains,